-Riva 1920 has featured fascinating?recycling projects like those pictured here, in which weathered and worn materials were transformed into modern and appealing home objects.
+Riva 1920 has featured fascinating recycling projects like those pictured here, in which weathered and worn materials were transformed into modern and appealing home objects.
 The timber, in this case, was salvaged from its watery grave (inspired by Venice – a place where water meets land) and turned into a series of creative tables.
+Though they resemble damage from bugs on land, they were actually made by bivalve mollusks known as shipworms.

 Minimal steel is used to create structural joints and bridge material intersections, while glass is employed to make the wood visible from all angles.